2jang/2jang/README.md

 - 🔭 I'm currently working as a Backend Team Lead on multiple projects
 - 🌱 I'm currently learning AI, specifically the principles of Transformers (the probability and statistics is killing me 😅)
-- 💻 Main language: JavaScript (TypeScript too, of course!)
+- 💻 My main language is JavaScript (TypeScript too, of course!)
 - 🐧 I use Arch btw!
 Still a big fan of Kali Linux though
-- 🥅 2025 Goals: Win 1st place in competitions!
+- 🥅 My 2025 goal is winning awards at national hackathon competitions!
-- 🎵 I love synthwave
+- 🎵 I love synthwave so much that my Arch theme is synthwave too!
 - ⚡ Fun fact: My laptop has **40GB** of RAM

 <!--